SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Now talking about inclusivity with respect to flexibility of slots:

 ### Breadth wise inclusivity
-This has somehow become one of the most controversial practices of the society.
+This has somehow become one of the most controversial practices of the society. **If you're against being too accommodating of people, please read this entire section, so that you end up with whatever belief stands at the end.**

 - We usually conduct round 1 across 3 days, so that people can come on any day according to their flexibility.